-To arrive at the ratings, ICRA has taken a consolidated view of DMI Finance Private Limited (DFPL) and DMI Housing Finance Private Limited (DHFPL), collectively referred to as the DMI Group, given the operational linkages between the companies in addition to the common promoter, shared name, and management oversight.
+To arrive at the rating, ICRA has taken a consolidated view of DMI Finance Private Limited (DFPL) and DMI Housing Finance Private Limited (DHFPL), collectively referred to as the DMI Group, given the operational linkages between the companies in addition to the common promoter, shared name, and management oversight.

-The ratings factor in the DMI Group's strong capitalisation and improved investor profile, post the capital infusion in April 2023.
+The rating factors in the DMI Group's strong capitalisation and improved investor profile, post the capital infusion in April 2023.
 The Group successfully closed a \$400-million equity investment round, which included primary and secondary transactions.
 The round was led by Mitsubishi UFJ Financial Group (MUFG), Inc. through its consolidated subsidiary - MUFG Bank, along with participation from Sumitomo Mitsui Trust Bank Limited (SMTB) and other investors.
 Following the receipt of capital in Q1 FY2024, the Group's net worth (DFPL (standalone) + DHFPL) stood at about Rs.
 7,262 crore with a gearing of 0.8x as on September 30, 2023.
-The improvement in the investor profile is also expected to support the Group's financial flexibility with access to funds from diverse sources and at competitive rates.
-The ratings also draw comfort from the Group's track record of strong liquidity.
+While the recent increase in the risk weights for consumer credit by the Reserve Bank of India (RBI) would impact DFPL's capital adequacy by about 8-10 percentage points, the existing capital base is sufficient to support the growth plans for the near to medium term.
+Further, the improved investor profile is expected to support the Group's financial flexibility, with access to funds from diverse sources and at competitive rates.
+Also, the cost of incremental borrowings from banks could rise across the industry, following the increase in the risk weights for bank lending to non-banking financial companies (NBFCs).
+The rating also draws comfort from the Group's track record of strong liquidity.
 A considerable portion of the loan book has a residual tenor of up to one year, which supports the overall liquidity profile.
-The available on-balance sheet liquidity of about Rs.
-823 crore as on September 30, 2023 (Rs.
-602 crore in DFPL (standalone) and Rs.
-221 crore in DHFPL) is more than sufficient to take care of the debt-servicing obligations falling due in the next six months.
 ICRA notes that the Group plans to maintain prudent capitalisation with a peak gearing of 2x over the longer term.

 ICRA has taken cognizance of the Group's improving profitability indicators and the rising share of unsecured digital loans (small-ticket personal/consumption retail loans) in the overall portfolio mix.
 The foray into digital loans and affordable housing loans has led to improved granularity of the portfolio, which was previously characterised by concentrated wholesale exposures primarily to real estate builders.
 As on September 30, 2023, digital loans constituted 80% of the Group's consolidated loan book of Rs.
-12,638 crore1, followed by affordable housing finance loans (11%) and wholesale loans (9%).
-While a higher proportion of digital/retail loans is a positive from a concentration risk perspective, the risks associated with the target borrower profile and the nature of the loans increases the portfolio vulnerability.
-Further, the Group focusses on increasing the share of digital loans that are not backed by first loss default guarantee (FLDG) arrangements with its partners.
-Nevertheless, ICRA expects the Group to maintain good systems and processes, which would help it to report good risk-adjusted returns over the medium term.
+12,638 crore, followed by affordable housing finance loans (11%) and wholesale loans (9%).
+While a higher proportion of digital/retail loans is a positive from a concentration risk perspective, the risks associated with the target borrower profile and the nature of the loans increase the portfolio vulnerability.
+Further, the Group focusses on increasing the share of digital loans that are not backed by first loss default guarantee (FLDG)